-We have also audited the City's compliance with the types of compliance requirements described in the Transportation Agency's for Monterey County's (TAMC) Ordinance No. 2016-01 and the Measure X Master Programs Funding Agreement (the Agreement) between TAMC and the City, applicable for the fiscal year ended June 30, 2021.
+We have audited the City of Carmel's (the "City") Transportation Safety and Investment Plan Account Fund's (the City's Measure X Fund) compliance with the types of compliance requirements described in the Transportation Agency's for Monterey County's (TAMC) Ordinance No. 2016-01 and the Measure X Master Programs Funding Agreement (the Agreement) between TAMC and the City, applicable for the fiscal year ended June 30, 2022.